Sonya and Jade - Independent Mental Capacity Advocacy

 These changes should help provide a safeguard for future patients.

-Sonya recovered well from her surgery and a Best Interest decision was made, supported by Jade that her future care should be provided in a Nursing Care Home local to her previous home.
+Sonya recovered well from her surgery and a Best Interest decision was made - supported by Jade - so that her future care should be provided in a Nursing Care Home local to her previous home.

 Sonya is subject to a Deprivation of Liberty Safeguard (DoLS) authorisation in the care home, as she is subject to continuous supervision and not free to leave.
 Jade was also instructed to represent Sonya as part of the assessment of the decision to authorise this Deprivation of her Liberty.
 Sonya continues to receive support from Jade who now acts in the role of Relevant Person's Representative.